Brazil national football team records and statistics: FIFA Confederations Cup

-Copa América and South American Championship record
+Copa América and South American Championship

 From 1916 to 1967 the tournament was called South American Football Championship and was played in a single group with teams playing each other.
 Extra matches were played if two teams finish tied in points as top of the group.
 The competition was renamed Copa América from 1975 onwards and the format changed to a group stage and a knockout stage tournament.